Updated February 27, 2026

 Winter driving on steep grades

-Snow, ice, and sharp elevation changes can turn canyon routes and mountain passes into high-risk driving, even for experienced drivers.
-Collision coverage is the main protection for repairs after an accident, and it tends to matter more when winter roads are involved.
+Snow, ice and sharp elevation changes can turn canyon routes and mountain passes into serious hazards, even for experienced drivers.
+Collision coverage pays for your car after a winter crash, and it matters more in a state where steep grades and icy roads go hand in hand.

-Wildlife collisions often spike during fall migration seasons, especially outside the metro areas and near foothill routes.
-Animal impacts generally fall under comprehensive coverage, so it’s worth keeping if you do a lot of driving at dawn, dusk, or on darker rural roads.
+Wildlife strikes spike during fall migration, especially outside the metros and near foothill routes.
+Comprehensive coverage typically pays for animal impacts, so it’s worth keeping if you drive at dawn, dusk or on darker rural roads.

 Wasatch Front growth and congestion

-Roughly 7% of Utah drivers are uninsured, which is lower than many states.
-UM/UIM coverage can still be valuable, since you only need one underinsured driver to create a major out-of-pocket problem.
+Roughly 7% of Utah drivers are uninsured, which is lower than most states but still a real risk.
+Jerry recommends matching your UM/UIM to your liability limits, because it only takes one underinsured driver to create a major out-of-pocket problem.

 Long rural routes and towing distance